Estate Planning When You Own a Family Business

 Should you pass away without a will, the California probate court will divide up your business according to the default laws in your state.
-A power of attorney, healthcare directive, and will help you ensure that a person you trust can manage your business transactions on your behalf.
+A power of attorney, healthcare directive, and will and/or trust will help you ensure that a person you trust can manage your business transactions on your behalf.
 The specific type of estate plan you need depends on your goals and the type of legal entity of your business.

 Choose a Person for Succession

 Choosing a person or people to succeed in running your business can be easy or challenging, depending on your situation.
 For example, if you run a family business and several of your adult children help operate your business, it may be difficult to decide how to pass down your business.
-Then, you will need to decide whether or not you would like to share with your successors that you will be choosing them to run your business.
+Then you will need to decide whether or not you would like to share with your successors that you will be choosing them to run your business.

 For many business owners, it is beneficial to begin training your successor for his or her future role in the businesses.
 Take time to consider any different events that could become extremely dangerous for the operation of your business.
 If you know of weak spots in your business, it is best to point those out to your future successor so they can be aware of these pitfalls and avoid them.
 If your successor is an employee who needs to get more training or more skills, you may want to start that process.